Grimoors/GangaGSoC2024/PROJECT.md

 However, the final file was not implemented exactly as per the UML diagram.
 Due to having troble with file copying; the code needed to slightly changed in design and file I/O was done differently.

-usage is : ( from within the folder "count-it" )
+usage is : ( from within the folder "countit" )

 ```bash
 ganga orchestrator2.py